Back To Top

 How we tested the best tinted moisturisers

-Selection of the best tinted moisturisers featured in this guide from Nars, Chanel, Laura Mercier, YSL and L'Oreal Paris
+Selection of the best tinted moisturisers contenders that were tested ahead of this guide from (left to right) Nars, Chanel, Laura Mercier, YSL and L'Oreal Paris

 A selection of the tinted moisturisers we tested for this guide